Emergency contraception basic information

 My boyfriend and I had sex last night and we saw that the condom had broke.
 We don't know when it happened and I've been looking all over for the 72 hour correction thing that the commercials say — just in case.
 Can you help me?

 It sounds like you're searching for emergency contraception (EC), which can help to prevent a pregnancy if taken after sex that occurred when a birth control method failed or wasn’t used.
-It's most effective if taken within 72 hours after sex, though there is evidence that it's moderately effective at preventing pregnancy for up to 120 hours after sex.
-Your best bet is to take it as soon as possible for greatest effectiveness.
+You have a few options when it comes to EC.
+The kind you’re referring to is probably the EC (sometimes called the “morning after pill”) with levonorgestrel.
+This can be taken up to 72 hours after sex to prevent pregnancy, but there are a couple other types of EC that are effective up to 120 hours later.
+There are a few considerations to make when choosing which type of EC is best for you, but in any case, your best bet is to take it as soon as possible for greatest effectiveness.

 One of the most common types of EC is a one-dose pill containing levonorgestrel, which is a synthetic hormone also used in some forms of birth control.
 In the United States, it’s available over the counter.
 This means that you don't have to ask a pharmacist for it, and it can be sold to you without proof of age or a prescription.
 The cost is usually between 11 and 50 dollars depending on location and brand.
 Before you head out to the pharmacy or drugstore, it may be a good idea to call to see which types of EC are available.